-Electric Vehicles can provide more than just a mode of transportation – they can be a part of your overall home energy management through vehicle-to-grid or V2G technology.
+Electric Vehicles (EVs) can provide more than just a mode of transportation – they can be a part of your overall home energy management through vehicle-to-grid or V2G technology.

 Electric vehicles are transforming Australia’s energy network by increasing the amount of energy storage connected to the electricity grid.
 V2G technology can allow for that stored energy to be used as part of your home energy management and assist the network during times of peak power demand.